StudioEtrange/stella/README.md

 stella.bat stella install dep
 ```

-## Example
+## Examples

 ### Installation of a feature

-A package is named a 'feature' in stella
+A package is named a 'feature' in stella.
 This will download, build and install zlib v1.2.8.